SystemsApproach/private5g/cloud.rst

 their own, more-restrictive QoS parameters on an instance-by-instance basis.

-The `Traffic-Class` model, in turn, specifies the classes of traffic, and includes the following fields:
+Finally, the `Traffic-Class` model specifies the classes of traffic, and includes the following fields:

 * `arp`: Allocation and retention priority.